Improvement Ideas Scoring with a PICK Chart

 What is a PICK Chart?

-The PICK chart is borrowed from the Lean Six Sigma set of tools and is used to categorise process improvement ideas generated by a work group.
+The PICK chart is borrowed from the Lean Six Sigma set of tools (you can read more about Lean vs Six Sigma here) and is used to categorise process improvement ideas generated by a work group.
 This could happen at any stage while implementing the Lean Enterprise tools.
 The purpose of the chart is to help classify the ideas into useful sectors.
 A standard 2×2 grid is designed.

 The two axes are labelled “Difficulty”, ranging from easy to hard, and “Payoff”, which ranges from low to high.
 Difficulty describes how easy or difficult the improvement idea is to implement and is based on the knowledge within the group.
 Payoff refers to the benefit or opportunity once the idea is implemented, and, again, is based on the knowledge of the team.
 If an idea is too far outside of the current knowledge, add a question mark on the Post-it note as a reminder that more information is required.